QuintenJ/WeatherApp/README.md

 # WeatherApp
-Simple WeatherApp Using .NET 5 MVC Repository Pattern
+Simple WeatherApp Using .NET 5 Repository Pattern

 Enter City name and it will populate the current weather for the requested city from OpenWeatherMap API.